 From the dead ball era of the early 1900s to whatever you want to call the era Dock Ellis threw his LSD no-hitter in to the steroid era that featured Barry Bonds and Mark McGwire, United States professional baseball has evolved unfathomably throughout history.

 America’s Pastime has survived strikes.
-It’s survived wars.
+It’s survived world wars.
 It’s survived any curveball or screwball Father Time has thrown at it.
 But one thing has always remained constant in baseball: Cheaters never prosper, at least not in Cooperstown.

 Not only will some of baseball’s greatest players of all time not be enshrined in the Hall of Fame any time soon, the sport’s all-time hit king — Pete Rose — also hasn’t received a golden plaque because of his infamous gambling scandal.

-Seventy years before Rose bet on games, an even bigger baseball scandal — The Chicago Black Sox — rocked the entire sport and forever changed how Major League Baseball operated while setting the precedent for Rose and anyone else who broke the rules.
+Seventy years before Rose bet on games, an even bigger baseball scandal — The 1919 Black Sox — rocked the entire sport and forever changed how Major League Baseball operated while setting the precedent for Rose and anyone else who broke the rules.

 The 1919 World Series Fix